SteffenBlake/LlamaSharp-Practice/README.md

 12. **True** integration testing, Aspire lets us stand up the *entire* stack for integration testing against, top to bottom!

+13. Reverse proxy support for custom hostname in 1 click, for when you are running your box on a host other than localhost and need to connect to any of the services from a separate machine (classic example being testing a web app or mobile app out on mobile phones, or if you are SSHing into your dev machine)

 ## Requirements to run
 1. Dotnet SDK 8 or later installed
 2. `docker` installed